Luzifer/webcheck/README.md

 ## Installation

-You either can download a pre-compiled binary for you system from the [Releases](https://github.com/Luzifer/webcheck/releases) section of this repository or if you do have a working Go environment you can just `go get github.com/Luzifer/webcheck` the tool.
+You either can download a pre-compiled binary for you system from the [Releases](https://github.com/Luzifer/webcheck/releases) section of this repository or if you do have a working Go environment you can just `go install github.com/Luzifer/webcheck@latest` the tool.

 ## Usage